AnthonyBroadCrawford/anthonybroadcrawford.github.io/_posts/2015-08-26-Building-an-Arduino-Robot-Update.md

 It's been a few months since I purchased the [Arduino][Arduino] [Parallax robot kit][Parallax robot kit].
 It's a mix of hardware and software with a "following the bouncing ball"tutorial on how to bring the robot to life.

 The `robot` is simple.
-It's a three wheeled single axle robot with "collision detectors" mounted on the front to help it change directions when it comes in contact with a stationary object.
+It's a three wheeled single axle chassis with "collision detectors" mounted on the front to help it change directions when it comes in contact with a stationary object.
 Basically a Rumba without a vacuum, ergo value.